 This set of Wadjet prayer beads includes twelve beads, a reminder of the twelve parts of the Duat, the world of the Egyptian afterlife.
 The string is joined by an additional bead and a pendant representing the goddess: an Eye of Horus cradled by a cobra.
 The Eye of Horus bears the goddess' name and is called the wadjet (or udjat).
 Wadjet, protector of Lower Egypt and wearer of that nation's red crown, is often depicted in the form of a cobra.

-It is made with 10mm red Czech fire-polished glass beads, separated by silver-toned metal spacer beads, and glass seed beads to provide a comfortable transition from one bead to the next and to make the piece lightweight, supple, and easy to handle.
+It is made with 10mm dark red Czech fire-polished glass beads, separated by silver-toned metal spacer beads, and glass seed beads to provide a comfortable transition from one bead to the next and to make the piece lightweight, supple, and easy to handle.
 The string itself is approximately 11" (28cm) in circumference and is designed to be used in prayer and meditation, to decorate an altar or shrine, and/or to adorn a statue.
 The small size makes it easy to keep on hand in a drawer, a purse, or a pocket.

 The beads come with a prayer to Wadjet, written specifically to be used with this prayer bead design, and with a cotton muslin bag for storage.